H. Denis Wu

 Associate Professor, Communication

-Professor Wu started his academic career in 1998 after earning his Ph.D. in mass communication.
-His research has focused on media effects, international communication, and political communication.
-A recipient of several top faculty paper awards, he has won multiple research grants, delivered 50 academic and professional presentations and published more than 30 refereed articles and book chapters.
-His two co-authored books, Media, Politics, and Asian Americans and The Media Are Ill: The Symptoms and Solutions of Taiwanese News Media were published in 2009 and 2013, respectively.
-He was a head of the Mass Communication and Society division and served for the International Communication division of AEJMC.
+Denis Wu started his academic career after earning his Ph.D. in Mass Communication in 1998.
+His research focuses on media effects, international communication, and political communication.
+A recipient of several top faculty paper awards, he has won multiple research grants, delivered more than fifty academic and professional presentations and published more than thirty refereed articles and book chapters.
+He has co-authored three books: Media, Politics, and Asian Americans (with Tien-Tsung Lee, 2009), The Media Are Ill: The Symptoms and Solutions of Taiwanese News Environment (with Emily Lin, 2013),and Image and Emotion in Voter Decisions: The Affect Agenda (with Renita Coleman, 2015).

 MA, University of Pennsylvania